AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 In addition the following fields (?) are available for nodes:

 * `isConflict`: boolean – indicates whether there is a conflict between nodes (?)
-* `income`: array – the names and weights of incoming nodes
+* `income`: array – names and weights of incoming nodes
 * `outcome`: array – names and weights of outgoing nodes
 * `dropoff`: number – the weight of the dropoff node